 Size: This is the gateway SKU that you use to create your virtual network gateway.
 Classic VPN gateways use the old (legacy) gateway SKUs.
-For more information about gateway SKUs, see About VPN Gateway Settings.
+For more information about the legacy gateway SKUs, see Working with virtual network gateway SKUs (old SKUs).
 You can select Standard for this exercise.

 Routing type: Select the routing type for your gateway.
 This is also known as the VPN type.
 It's important to select the correct gateway type because you cannot convert the gateway from one type to another.
 Your VPN device must be compatible with the routing type you select.
 For more information about VPN type, see About VPN Gateway Settings.
 You may see articles referring to 'RouteBased' and 'PolicyBased' VPN types.
 'Dynamic' corresponds to 'RouteBased', and 'Static' corresponds to' PolicyBased'.
 Typically, you want Dynamic routing.

 Site-to-Site connections to an on-premises network require a VPN device.
 In this step, you configure your VPN device.
 When configuring your VPN device, you need the following values: